makrai/notes/scialom2004-multiling-summ.md

 * Multilingual Question Answering [dataset]
   * So far, no multilingual training dataset has been proposed for QA
-  * Originally, CNN/DM was a Question Answering dataset (Hermann+ 2015a).
-The
+  * Originally, CNN/DM was a Question Answering dataset (Hermann+ 2015a)
-  * information in the summary is also contained in the pair article.
-Hence,
+  * information in the summary is also contained in the pair article
   * questions can be generated from the summary sentences by masking the NEs
   * a masked question should be answerable given the source article
   * a crucial component to employ the neural summarization metrics mentioned in